Sirapobchon/Minecraft-House/README.md

 # Istia City Housing
-This README content the list of Istia house file in the repository
+This README contains the list of Istia house files in the repository

 Created by: @Boss10801

-Enhance by: @Sirapobchon
+Enhanced by: @Sirapobchon

 ## Installation